repsistance/home/src/2020-12-01 contributions.md

 * [LacedWhales][lacedwhales]: Twitter bot broadcasting Cardano whales' transactions
 * [dandelion.link][blogpost-dandelion-link]: your lightweight API link to Cardano as a Community Service
 * [Cardano Mainnet peers spreadsheet][cardano-mainnet-peers-info]: decentralization analysis focused on country and infrastructure providers variables.
 Based on [IOHK's public topology][iohk-mainnet-topology] data.
+* [CodingOnChain][coding-on-chain-youtube]: Youtube channel where we do live coding sessions about Cardano (and not only).

 [lacedwhales]: https://twitter.com/LacedWhales
 [kustomize-docker-cardano-node]: https://github.com/repsistance/kustomize-cardano-node